rojoambinina/How-To-Crack-Bitcoin-Puzzle/README.md

 **py SequentialSearchBitcoinETH.py**

-## Random Search for Bitcoin With Balance Checker
+## Random Search for Bitcoin with Balance Checker
 ![RandomSearchBitcoinBalance](https://user-images.githubusercontent.com/89576432/214026909-f929d469-c37b-4e82-93b9-ceedbf73a798.png)

 When you run RandomSearchBitcoinBalance.py you must specify a minimum start number and a maximum stop number to have a good calculation and then the program generates the bitcoin addresses and private key.